 In addition to the three written examinations and take-home paper mentioned above, you will either have to sit for a fourth written three-hour paper, on approaches to the study of Indian religion, or write a thesis of up to 25,000 words.
 In practice most students choose the latter option.
 It is usual to write the thesis mostly during the vacations, and it has to be handed in at the beginning of the final term.
 Tutors will discuss the choice of topic with you and supply a bibliography, and may criticise a first draft, but the final version of the thesis is entirely your own work.
 If you are subsequently admitted for a research degree, a successful MPhil thesis may form the basis of your doctoral dissertation.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Oriental Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Oriental Studies.

 As a minimum, applicants should normally hold or be predicted to achieve the equivalent of the following UK qualifications:

 - a first-class or strong upper second-class undergraduate degree with honours in any subject.

 If your degree is not from the UK, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.

 Oriental studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.
 Many graduates have also undertaken further research into subjects linked with oriental studies and have pursued successful careers in the academic world, education and in museums.

-For further information please refer to the Graduate Course Handbook.
+For further information please refer to the Postgraduate Taught Courses Handbook.